qbap/a7-ios7-downgrader/README.md

 `vm_map_protect`
 ffffff80002864a0 -> nop

-but if you try to install a tweak on cydia, and hit restart springboard in cydia, it gets infinite spinning circle
+~~but if you try to install a tweak on cydia, and hit restart springboard in cydia, it gets infinite spinning circle~~

-idk why it does, but it does. and as it turns out the only way to fix this is to use assistivetouch to go to the home screen& go into the settings app and hit general and erase all content and settings. this does not delete any of ur data and will instead restart the springboard
+~~idk why it does, but it does. and as it turns out the only way to fix this is to use assistivetouch to go to the home screen& go into the settings app and hit general and erase all content and settings. this does not delete any of ur data and will instead restart the springboard~~

-tweaks will then start working
+~~tweaks will then start working~~

-but dont use "erase all content and settings" more then once in the same boot otherwise springboard may crash
+~~but dont use "erase all content and settings" more then once in the same boot otherwise springboard may crash~~

+tweaks are now working as well as respring but only on ios 7.1.2, for older versions you must do the crossed out instructions above for tweaks to work. it is highly recommended to use ios 7.1.2 bcz tweaks& respring works perfectly on that version

 ## Credits